HanwenXU721/HanwenXU.github.io/posts/01 The Middle Typology.md

 ## The Middle Typology: Public Housing for the New Generation of China

-This project records my postgraduate architecture study in AA Projective Cities - Studio 1: Parts, Units and Groups.
-In brief, it can be divided into four parts (steps), which explore the questions of contemporary collective living through typology as the core methodology.
+This project records postgraduate architecture study of Hanwen XU in AA Projective Cities - Studio 1: Parts, Units and Groups.
+Find more about AA Projective Cities: http://projectivecities.aaschool.ac.uk/

+In brief, this project can be divided into four parts (steps), which explore the questions of contemporary collective living through typology as the core methodology.
 The complexity of the project make it difficult to define it as a "research" or "design".
-Due to the web format's limitations, the project's overall structure will be introduced here.
-For more details, please read the whole booklet on ISSUU: https://issuu.com/hanwenxu721/docs/term1_studio
+Due to the web format's limitations, please read the whole booklet on ISSUU: https://issuu.com/hanwenxu721/docs/term1_studio

 ![Stadium Design](../images/articles/design_01/1.jpg)